ChairmanPandaCN/TCD-CS-ASSIGNMENT-COLLECTION/README.md

 1. Rewrite part One in java,simply because the Junit ui is too friendly to use.

 1. Start working on DAG

+## 2019-10-14
+1. upload RMS-Biography

+1. add search() determine a specific node exists or not

+1.